 Advice line for advisers only: 0141 552 0552 (Mon–Thurs, 10am–4pm; Fri, 10am-12 noon)

 CPAG in Scotland provides an advice, information and training service for advisers.

 Skills Development Scotland

-Skills Development Scotland can provide funding information on learning, and can be used by both learners and intermediaries/frontline advisers.
+Skills Development Scotland's 'my world of work' webpages contain funding information and can be used by both students and advisers.

-Lead Scotland is a charity that enables disabled adults and carers to access inclusive learning opportunities.
+Lead Scotland is a charity that enables disabled adults and carers to access learning opportunities.